Tuition and Fees

 - Consult the College Catalogue for additional details regarding withdrawal procedures

 Students receiving financial aid who withdraw from school completely will have their tuition liability calculated based on the federal formula for Title IV withdrawals.
+Please refer to the “Return of Federal Aid Policy”.
 Students using payment plans or receiving financial aid are responsible for completing all payments if a balance exists after cancellation of tuition.
 Please note that all fees are non-refundable after the first day of the semester and only tuition will be canceled according to the following schedule:

 Tuition Cancellation Schedule

-Fall and Spring Sessions (based on a 15 week term) Time of withdrawal % of Cancellation On or before term start date full cancellation During the first week of term 75 % During the second week 50% During the third week 25% During & after the fourth week 0% Summer Sessions (based on a five or six week term) If you withdraw % of Cancellation On or before term start date full cancellation During the first week of term 75 % During the second week 25 % During & after the third week 0% January Session (based on terms shorter than five weeks) If you withdraw % of Cancellation On or before term start date full cancellation During the first week of term 25 % During & after the second week 0% Housing and Meal Plan Cancellation Schedule Fall and Spring Sessions (based on a 15 week term) Time of withdrawal % of cancellation On or before term start date 75% housing and 85% of remaining balance of meal plan During the first week of term 0% housing and 85% of remaining balance of meal plan After the first week of term 0% housing and 50% of remaining balance of meal plan Summer and January Sessions If you withdraw % of cancellation
+Fall and Spring Sessions (based on a 15 week term) Time of withdrawal % of Cancellation On or before term start date full cancellation During the first week of term 75 % During the second week 50% During the third week 25% During & after the fourth week 0% Summer Sessions (based on a five or six week term) If you withdraw % of Cancellation On or before term start date full cancellation During the first week of term 75 % During the second week 25 % During & after the third week 0% January Session (based on terms shorter than five weeks) If you withdraw % of Cancellation On or before term start date full cancellation During the first week of term 25 % During & after the second week 0% Housing and Meal Plan Cancellation Schedule Fall and Spring Sessions (based on a 15 week term) Time of withdrawal % of cancellation On or before term start date 75% housing not including the $500 deposit and 0% of remaining dining dollars.
+On or after the 2nd day of the term 0% housing and 0% of remaining dining dollars Summer and January Sessions If you withdraw % of cancellation

-On or before term start date 50% After first day 0%
+On or before term start date 50% housing After first day 0% housing